sneshyba/pypchem/README.md

 	sudo python -m pip install h5io
 	sudo python -m pip install h5py

+Setting up access to jupyterhub from the host via port forwarding

+In virtualbox, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.

-To enable a jupyterhub user (instructor) to be admin
+(This seems to be a non-Manjaro command) To enable a jupyterhub user (instructor) to be admin

 	sudo usermod -a -G jupyter_admins instructor